 that might also depend on nucleon momenta $\vec{p}_i$.
-A physical nuclear operator is expected to be translationally invariant, i.e., the coordinates should be measured from the COM of the nucleus rather than from the origin of the HO well (or other potential used to define the single-particle basis).
-Consequently, we rather consider the operator~\cite{PhysRev.108.482,Greiner1988,Baye_2018,PhysRevC.61.044001}
+A physical nuclear operator is expected to be translationally invariant, i.e., the coordinates should be measured from the c.m. of the nucleus rather than from the origin of the HO well (or other potential used to define the single-particle basis).
+Consequently, one should rather consider the operator~\cite{PhysRev.108.482,Greiner1988,Baye_2018,PhysRevC.61.044001}

-with $\vec{R}$ the COM coordinate of the nucleus.
-We note that the operator~(\ref{opK}) may also depend on nucleon momenta, $\vec{p}_i-\textstyle{\frac{1}{A}}\vec{P}$, with $\vec{P}$ the COM momentum of the nucleus.
-To simplify the notation, we do not show this dependence explicitly.
+with $\vec{R}$ the c.m. coordinate of the nucleus.
+I note that the operator~(\ref{opK}) may also depend on nucleon momenta, $\vec{p}_i-\textstyle{\frac{1}{A}}\vec{P}$, with $\vec{P}$ the c.m. momentum of the nucleus.
+To simplify the notation, I do not show this dependence explicitly.